cortexlabs/cortex/docs/workloads/realtime/predictors.md

 For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your API configuration, and it is passed through to your Predictor's constructor.

+The realtime API supports 2 serving protocols: HTTP (REST-based) and gRPC.
+By default, the HTTP protocol is enabled.
+To enable the gRPC protocol, you must provide a protobuf file to the `predictor.protobuf_path` field in the API spec.
+The protobuf file needs to have defined a single service with a single rpc service method.

-Your API can accept requests with different types of payloads such as `JSON`-parseable, `bytes` or `starlette.datastructures.FormData` data.
+For the HTTP protocol, your API can accept requests with different types of payloads such as `JSON`-parseable, `bytes` or `starlette.datastructures.FormData` data.
 Navigate to the [API requests](#api-requests) section to learn about how headers can be used to change the type of `payload` that is passed into your `predict` method.

-Your `predictor` method can return different types of objects such as `JSON`-parseable, `string`, and `bytes` objects.
+For the HTTP protocol, your `predictor` method can return different types of objects such as `JSON`-parseable, `string`, and `bytes` objects.
 Navigate to the [API responses](#api-responses) section to learn about how to configure your `predictor` method to respond with different response codes and content-types.

+For the gRPC protocol, your API can only accept the type that it has been specified in the protobuf definition of your service's method.
+Navigate to the [API requests](#api-requests) section to learn how to make the input streamable.

+For the gRPC protocol, your `predictor` method can only return the type that it has been specified in the protobuf definiton of your service's method.
+Navigate to the [API responses](#api-responses) section to learn how to make the output streamable.

 ## TensorFlow Predictor